FernandesMF/FernandesMF/README.md

 I currently work at ION Sistemas, and I am also about to finish my PhD in quantum information/computation.

-I have been learning machine learning algorithms and python, and I think I fell in love :heartbeat:
+After being hired, I have been studying machine learning algorithms and python, and I think I fell in love :heartbeat: